Contact Variables

 You can now start a contact in a flow directly from their individual information page.
 After navigating to the Contacts tab, click on the contact you'd like to start from your list: On the contact's unique information and message history page, you'll then click the menu button at the top right: (https://storage.crisp.chat/users/helpdesk/website/7a9fc4558a9de000/screen-shoFew readersSearching for Contacts Currently in Flows

-New and Improved Ways to Manage Your Flows and Broadcasts When you start a flow or send a broadcast messages, –especially to a large volume of contacts– you might notice that not all the contacts will receive the message at the same time.
-Messages can get queued up waiting to be sent, depending on how many messages your chFew readers
+a broadcast message New and Improved Ways to Manage Your Flows and Broadcasts When you start a flow or send a broadcast message, –especially to a large volume of contacts– you might notice that not all the contacts will receive the message at the same time.
+Messages can get queued up waiting to be sent, depending on how maFew readers